Kardashian Promotional Gimmick: Kendall Jenner Nipple Show Reaches New Low

 New York Fashion Week – Kendall Jenner’s other nipple show

 Prior to the posting racy photos promoting the fashion line of the two sisters, Kendall had made the audiences at the New York Fashion Week gasp during the La Perla show when she appeared in an outfit that was revealing pretty much everything.
-This was on Thursday night last week when she took to the catwalk wearing a sheer dress that was revealing her chest and her posterior.
+This was last Thursday night when she took to the catwalk wearing a sheer dress that was revealing her chest and her posterior.

 La Perla show @laperlalingerie